Spring 2022 Housing GUIDELINES

-The Housing and Residence Life staff, in collaboration with our property management company and other members of the college, will provide a safe environment with specific protection measures that will be strictly enforced.
-Physical distancing practices, face coverings, small gatherings for residential activities, and adjusted policies including new behavioral norms are expected to continue in some form.
-We continue to evaluate recommendations, suggestions, and best practices of the Centers for Disease Control and Prevention (CDC), Department of Public Health (DPH), and the Massachusetts Governor’s Reopening Advisory Board.
+The Housing and Residence Life staff, in collaboration with our property management company and other members of the College, will continue to provide a safe environment with specific protection measures that will be strictly enforced.
+Physical distancing practices, face coverings, guest restrictions, small gatherings for residential activities, and adjusted policies including new behavioral norms will continue in some form.

 Residential Living Guidelines

-- Moving forward with increased in-person, small group, residential activities (both inside & outside).
+- Continuing with increased in-person, small group, residential activities (both inside and outside).

-- Congregations in rooms, floor lounges, workrooms and lobby spaces will likely be increased but may still have restrictions on the number of individuals in spaces.
+- Congregations in rooms, floor lounges, workrooms and lobby spaces may still have restrictions on the number of individuals in spaces.

 - Continued commitment to building an inclusive environment grounded in justice, equity, and diversity.